What Is a Cloud Security Assessment and Why Is It Important?|DocuSend

 2. Access control: Who has access to what, when and why?
 The more users have access to critical cloud services, the greater your risk.

-3. Network security: Are current firewall, network segmentation and intrusion detection policies sufficient to handle evolving cloud threats?
+3. Network security: Are current firewall, network segmentation, and intrusion detection policies sufficient to handle evolving cloud threats?

 4. Application security: What does the application landscape look like across your cloud(s)?
 What type of interoperability and interdependencies exist across your application stack that could pose security risks?